Dancing in the Dark

 This work at the Molecular Foundry and Advanced Light Source was supported by DOE’s Office of Science.
 Computational resources were provided by NERSC, a DOE advanced scientific computing research user facility.

-For more information on the research of David Prendergast go here http://nanotheory.lbl.gov/people/prendergast.html
+Learn more about the research of David Prendergast.

 About NERSC and Berkeley Lab